Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Detection prospects

 \subsection{Detection threshold for $\rho_{\rm a}$ and parameter space}

 In this section, we compare the detection threshold $\rho_{a\star}$ obtained in Table~\ref{tab:rho_a_detect} with the allowed parameter space of our dark matter model, in the $(m_{\rm DM},\lambda_4)$ plane.
 This allows us to check wether this scenario can be efficiently probed by the measurement of the gravitational waves emitted by BH binary systems embedded in such dark matter clouds.
-Our results are displayed in Figs.~\ref{fig:m_lambda_constraints} and \ref{fig:m_lambda_constraints2}, representing the outcomes for LISA and the other experiments respectively.
+Our results are displayed in Figs.~\ref{fig:m_lambda_constraints} and \ref{fig:m_lambda_constraints2}, representing the outcomes for LISA and DECIGO.
+We do not consider ET and Adv-LIGO, because they require bulk densities that are probably too high to be realistic.
 Various colored regions on the figures correspond to distinct limits based on either observational constraints or the regime considered in our calculations.